 Bucoda, and the unincorporated Thurston County area.

-Thurston County has a number of freshwater lakes, miles of hiking and biking paths, public prairie lands, and the adjoining 3,700-acre Nisqually National Wildlife Refuge, all of these provide many opportunities for outdoor recreation.
+Thurston County has a number of freshwater lakes, miles of hiking and biking paths in the 110,000-acre Capital State Forest, public prairie lands, and the adjoining 3,700-acre Nisqually National Wildlife Refuge, all of these provide many opportunities for outdoor recreation.
 Clean air, clean water, a healthy economy, and close proximity to major metropolitan areas make Thurston County one of the most desirable places in the country to live, work, and play.

 Thurston 911 Communications (TCOMM) - 911 Dispatcher Requirements

 The typing test is a critical component of your written test score and you are required to complete the online typing test within 90 days (before or after) your written exam.
 You will be allowed four (4) attempts at the typing test every seven (7) days and are responsible for selecting the score that you want PST to forward to the agencies you have applied with.